Jerami Grant NBA Preview vs. the Mavericks

 Jerami Grant Insights vs. the Mavericks

-- This season, Grant has made 7.5 shots per game, which adds up to 16.5% of his team's total makes.
+- This season, he's put up 15.6% of the Trail Blazers' attempted field goals, as he's averaging 16.1 per contest.

-- He's put up 5.8 threes per game, or 14.8% of his team's shots from beyond the arc this season.
+- Grant is averaging 5.7 three-point field goal attempts per game this season, which is 14.5% of his team's tries from beyond the arc.

-- The Trail Blazers rank 26th in possessions per game with 102.6.
-His opponents, the Mavericks, have one of the fastest tempos, ranking third with 103.1 possessions per contest.
+- Grant's opponents, the Mavericks, have one of the NBA's fastest tempos, ranking fourth with 103.2 possessions per game, while his Trail Blazers rank 23rd in possessions per game with 102.8.

-- The Mavericks are the 28th-ranked squad in the NBA, giving up 46.6 rebounds per game.
+- Conceding 46.6 rebounds per game, the Mavericks are the 28th-ranked team in the NBA.

-- In terms of assists, the Mavericks have conceded 27.6 per game, 25th in the league.
+- The Mavericks allow 27.5 assists per game, 25th-ranked in the league.

-- The Mavericks are the 18th-ranked squad in the league at allowing threes, giving up 13.3 made 3-pointers per contest.
+- Allowing 13.3 made 3-pointers per contest, the Mavericks are the 18th-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!